-The eyes are windows to the soul – or heart disease, according to Google.
+The eyes are windows to the soul – or heart disease, according to Google AI.
 Using artificial intelligence (AI) and machine learning, experts at Verily (a health-tech subsidiary of Google) have come up with a way of diagnosing heart disease by using AI to analyze scans of the back of patient’s eyes.

 Initial tests have proved that the AI has an accuracy that’s just as good as any of the leading methods out there today.
 As well as predicting the likelihood of heart disease, the AI can predict the patient’s likelihood of suffering from a heart attack or other major cardiac event.
 There are no blood tests required when using the AI, which is a big bonus too.
 However, the AI still has a way to go before it gets to a clinical setting.

 In order to train the AI, scientists from both Google and Verily analyzed the medical data and eye scans of more than 300,000 patients.
 Neural networks then set to work looking for patterns and learning what the signs of cardiovascular risk look like within these scans.
 Looking into the eyes for signs of detrimental health is not a new practice and has derived from lots of established research.